California, Camping Destinations, Destinations, Hotels & Airbnb Stays, National Parks

 When you stay in Three Rivers, you are at the gateway to Sequoia National Park and Kings Canyon.
 Since this is the summer after my daughter finished 4th grade, we were still able to use her 4th grade national parks pass to visit for free.

 We spent several hours one day exploring Sequoia National Park.
 Then on a different day, we decided to drive through from the other direction and spend some more time in the Kings Canyon side of the park.
 You can easily spend multiple days exploring these parks, especially if you want to spend time hiking.
-We only did two half-days, but felt like we got a good overview of the main attractions and what these parks have to offer.
+We only did two half-days, but it felt like we got a good overview of the main attractions and what these parks have to offer.

 2. Lake Kaweah